-1) relying on massive off-line caching of pre-computed optimal motions that are
+1) Relying on massive off-line caching of pre-computed optimal motions

-2) recovered and adapted online to new situations with real-time tractable model predictive control and where
+2) These motions are recovered and adapted online to new situations with real-time tractable model predictive control

-3) all available sensor modalities are exploited for feedback control going beyond the mere state of the robot for more robust behaviors.
+3) In these new situations, all available sensor modalities are exploited for feedback control going beyond the mere state of the robot for more robust behaviours.

 As a result, project MEMMO will develop a unified yet tractable approach to motion generation for complex robots with arms and legs.